Equinix Smart View FAQs

 Will the upgrade impact operations of the data center or availability of any services?

-The upgrade will not impact operations of the data center or the availability of any services, with the exception of Smart View.
+The upgrade will not impact operations of the data center or the availability of any services, except Smart View.
 There will be no impact to power, temperature, humidity control, etc.

 How will this impact Smart View?